-Northern pike average 46 to 51 cm (18-20 inches) in length.
+Northern pike average 46-51 cm (18-20 inches) in length.
 They can be identified by their single dorsal fin and light-colored spots along their dark body.
 They are also recognized by scales that cover their entire cheek and the upper half of their gill covers.
 The sides of northern pike vary from dark shades of green to olive green to brown, with 7 to 9 rows of yellowish, bean-shaped spots.
 The underside is white to cream-colored.

 Northern pike are native to North America and Eurasia.
 They are found from Labrador west to Alaska, south to Pennsylvannia, Missouri and Nebraska.
 In Europe they are found throughout northern and western Europe and south throughout Spain and east to Siberia.

 Northern pike are found in almost every type of freshwater, from cold deep lakes, to warm shallow ponds, to muddy rivers.
 Because they have a broad range of tolerances for water temperature, clarity and oxygen content they are an especially adaptable species of freshwater fish.

 Northern pike are considered random spawners not nest builders.
 Spawning occurs in the shallows when the water temperature reaches 4-7 degress Celsius (40-45 degrees Fahrenheit).
 Spawning lasts for 5 to 10 days after which the female leaves.
 Males remain in the spawning area for several weeks, but do not protect the eggs.
 At this stage the eggs are vulnerable to predators.
 The eggs that do survive hatch in about 2 weeks.
 With their insatiable eating habits young northern pike grow rapidly in both length and weight.
 Males become sexually mature at 2-3 years-old and females at 3-4 years-old.